 A divine religion must be based upon divine authority.
 When this divine authority is committed to men it is called priesthood.
-God has always been represented by the priesthood on earth, except when men by rejecting him have forfeited the right to divine guidance.
+God has always been represented by the priesthood on earth, so far as the Bible informs us, except when men by rejecting him have forfeited the right to divine guidance.

-There are two divisions of the priesthood in the church, the Melchisedec and the Aaronic.
+The Bible informs us that there are two divisions of the priesthood in the church, the Melchisedec and Aaronic priesthood.
 The priesthood offices are filled by men called and authorized of God to teach and to administer the ordinances of the church.

-Revelation from God ceased with the apostasy, leaving uninspired men without priesthood authority, who taught many errors and introduced forms and ceremonies contrary to the gospel.
+Revelation from God ceased with the apostasy, leav-

+ing uninspired men without priesthood authority, who taught many errors and introduced forms and ceremonies contrary to the gospel.